310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-…if you pull this off, i will die. please do not.
+…if you pull this off, i will [die]. please do not.
 {% endbubble %}

 {% bubble Kaoru %}